-- 3. Answer the questions. - 1.
-Into what groups can all decisions be divided?
+1. Into what groups can all decisions be divided?
 2. What makes strategic decisions so important?
 3. How are operational decisions characterized?
 4. What is the traditional view on decision making?
 5. What encourages changes in approach to decisions?
 6. What types of strategic decisions are singled out?
 7. What is the difference between a business strategy and a logistics strategy?
 8. How are these two strategies combined in an organization's activities?
-9. Can you show a strategic role of logistics that is reflected in mission statements of different organizations?
-10. The recognition of logistics strategic impact on a company's activities is one of the most important developments in recent years, isn't it? - 4.
-Expand on the following statements from the text. - 1.
-Decisions are classified on the basis of their importance.
+9. Can you show a strategic role of logistics that reflected in mission statements of different organizations?
+10. The recognition of logistics strategic impact on a company's activities is one of the most important developments in recent years, isn't it?

+1. Decisions are classified on the basis of their importance.
 2. Many companies adopt a traditional approach to decision making.
 3. Higher strategies set goals for an organization.
 4. Logistics strategic role is seen in a company's strategic mission statements.
-5. Recognizing logistics long-term effect on overall performance marks the change in the attitude to decision making. - 5.
-Work in pairs.
+5. Recognizing logistics long-term effect on overall performance marks the change in the attitude to decision making.

+Ex.
+5. Work in pairs.
 Describe the role of various types of decisions that affect a company's activities.